MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 address records are already present in the client's DNS cache as part of the responses to the address queries that were issued in parallel.

+Domain owners SHOULD avoid using a SvcDomainName that is below a DNAME, as this is likely unnecessary and makes responses slower and larger.

 # Initial SvcParamKeys {#keys}

 A few initial SvcParamKeys are defined here.
 These keys are useful for